Idorenyin-Udoh/Sales-Analytics-Project/README.md

 10. City
 11. Hour

 ### Data Cleaning and Preparation

 Once I downloaded and imported the data into Excel, I proceeded to clean and prepare it for analysis.
 Firstly, I created a new version of my data in case I needed to drop some columns or make other changes.
 In the newly created worksheet, the following steps were taken:

-- Duplicate check: I made sure to confirm that all the rows in the dataset were unique.
+- **Duplicate check**: I made sure to confirm that all the rows in the dataset were unique.
-- Missing values: I did a thorough check for blanks in all the columns.
+- **Missing values**: I did a thorough check for blanks in all the columns.
 There were no missing values.
-- Data types: All columns were in the General format which is fine for what I need to do.
+- **Data types**: All columns were in the General format which is fine for what I need to do.
-- Outliers: The majority of sales per order were below $200, resulting in a skewed distribution but that was expected.
+- **Outliers**: The majority of sales per order were below $200, resulting in a skewed distribution but that was expected.
 Also, most of the orders were for a single quantity of a product which is also fine.
-- 2020 transactions: Even though it was a 2019 dataset, the transactions recorded on the first day of 2020 were included.
+- **2020 transactions**: Even though it was a 2019 dataset, the transactions recorded on the first day of 2020 were included.
 These were deleted to maintain the integrity of the dataset for the specified year.
-- Categorical variables: I examined the categorical variables for errors in spellings and other unexpected values.
+- **Categorical variables**: I examined the categorical variables for errors in spellings and other unexpected values.
 Again, everything was fine.
-- Column removal: Even though I wouldn't need some columns (like the purchase address column) for my current task, I decided to keep them for potential future analysis.
+- **Column removal**: Even though I wouldn't need some columns (like the purchase address column) for my current task, I decided to keep them for potential future analysis.
-- Data extraction: For clearer analysis, I extracted the month and day of the week from the order date column using =TEXT(G2, “mmmm”) and =TEXT(G2, “dddd”) respectively.
+- **Data extraction**: For clearer analysis, I extracted the month and day of the week from the order date column using =TEXT(G2, “mmmm”) and =TEXT(G2, “dddd”) respectively.
 So, I had December instead of 12 and Monday instead of 1.
 I then deleted the original month column (whose values were recorded in numbers).

 ### Data Exploration